A Japanese curry recipe from two of my big bearded brothers

 Ok, so they’re really my little brothers if you want to get technical, but they’re taller than me, and bearded, so there you go.
+And they are experts at making a delicious Japanese curry.

 I posted about our love for Japanese curry back HERE when we used to do our “International Nights.”